wildlifeevoeco/FriendsBecauseOfFoes/CONTRIBUTING.md

 # Issues
-Use the [IssueS](https://gitlab.com/WEEL_grp/ewc/issues) to discuss decisions, problems, develop methods.
+Use the [Issues](https://gitlab.com/WEEL_grp/ewc/issues) to discuss decisions, problems, develop methods.
 Learn more [here](https://docs.gitlab.com/ee/user/project/issue_board.html).
 You can look at Issues as a [list](https://gitlab.com/WEEL_grp/ewc/issues) or a [board](https://gitlab.com/WEEL_grp/ewc/boards?=).
-Note there are multiple boards in the dropdown menu.
+Note there are multiple boards in the drop-down menu.

 <!-- labels, separate boards -->